SongGuochenhao/TMM-Tool-Acoustic-Modeling/README.md

 # TMM-Tool-Acoustic-Modeling
 Code implementation of a straightforward, general, efficient and stable TMM proposed by Guochenhao Song, Zhuang Mo, and J. Stuart Bolton

+[1] Song, Guochenhao, Zhuang Mo, and J. Stuart Bolton.
+"A general and stable approach to modeling and coupling multilayered acoustical systems with various types of layers."
+Journal of Sound and Vibration 567 (2023): 117898.

+[2] Song, Guochenhao, Zhuang Mo, and J. Stuart Bolton, "A transfer-matrix-based approach to predicting acoustic properties of a layered system in a general, efficient, and stable Way," SAE Int.
+J. Adv. & Curr.
+Prac. in Mobility 6(2):922-934, 2024.